 These markers’ size is more significant than others, and the shape prevents these pens from rolling around when placed on a table or desk.

-These architecture tools are the best markers for architectural rendering, architectural design, and other industrial planning and sketching types.
+These architecture tools are the most trusted markers for architectural rendering, architectural design, and other industrial planning and sketching types.
 These are the same markers used by professionals because of their high quality ink and comfort and ease in usage.

 Even though these pens are more expensive than most brands in the market, it is still a steal because these markers are refillable and will practically last a lifetime if taken carefully.